Vikings D preparing for all scenarios with Rodgers, Packers

 SHOULDERING LOAD

-Adams, the Packers’ top receiver, was also held out of practice at midweek with a shoulder injury suffered during the Bears game.
-Adams said it was a precaution and that he thought he would play.
+Adams, the Packers’ top receiver, was also held out of practice on Wednesday with a shoulder injury suffered during the Bears game before returning as a limited participant on Thursday.
+Adams, who is questionable on the injury report, said it was a precaution and that he thought he would play.
 The injury doesn’t appear serious, but still bears watching given how important Adams is to the offense, particularly with Rodgers also hurt.

 “So we’re just taking it light a little bit just so we can build up and be ready for Sunday,” Adams said.